Rapptz/jimaku/README.md

 The documentation for the actual configuration options is documented in the [source code](src/config.rs).

+## Create the admin account

+To manage the site you need an admin account.
+To create one interactively,
+run `cargo run admin`.

+## Get help

+To print a help page, run `cargo run -- --help`.

 ## Data and Logs

 The server also contains a database and some logs which are written to different directories depending on the operating system as well: